Get our exclusive report. Download the iSport360 Club Switching Report Here – For Club Admins, Rec Leaders and Coaches.

 Having A Growth Mindset Helps

 When mistakes do happen, it is essential to approach them with a growth mindset.
 A growth mindset is the belief that abilities and skills can be developed through hard work and dedication.
-Athletes with a growth mindset view mistakes as opportunities to learn and grow.
-Rather then as a reflection of their abilities.
+Athletes with a growth mindset view mistakes as opportunities to learn and grow, rather than as a reflection of their abilities.
 They are more likely to bounce back from mistakes, learn from them, and use them as motivation to improve.

 In contrast, athletes with a fixed mindset believe that their abilities are set in stone and that they cannot change.
 They may view mistakes as a sign of weakness or failure and become discouraged or give up altogether.
 As a coach or parent, it is important to help young athletes develop a growth mindset by emphasizing the importance of hard work and dedication and rewarding effort rather than just results.